 I’m still sceptical of p2p lending.
 I keep telling people that these internet companies are new and don’t have a long history of running the business.
 However, consumer credit does have a long history and I respect it as an asset class.
 But contrary to the article claims, how confident are we that p2p lending companies do their due diligence better than banks?

-We still have nothing but one company (Zopa review) making it through a financial recession.
+We still have nothing but one UK company (Zopa review) that made it through a financial recession.
 Yet a new p2p lending company is founded every month or so.
 I do want direct exposure to consumer credit and I like being the ‘credit card’ company.
 Should I buy Amex shares or is investing via p2p lending a good way of doing this?
 The article is a bit biased.
 Doesn’t include dividends when demonstrating equity returns, uses DIJA, doesn’t practice dollar-cost averaging, etc But is a good one anyway.
 Thank you, David, for recommending it.

 Peer-to-peer lending as consumer credit asset class – LendingMemo (7 mins)

 The industry is more mature in the United States.
 There are companies that offer personal loans such as the credit ninja loans.
 Borrowers can take unsecured loans up to $5,000 but the amount always depends on their personal circumstances.

 Vanguard 10 year forecast, honest and valuation based!
 Their 2008-2010 one was quite accurate.
 While most firms focus on predicting yearly movements and recessions, Vanguard takes a long term view which is actually what every investor in stocks should be doing.

 Market and economic perspectives – Vanguard (5 mins)

 TL;DR, all nominal returns: